mrocklin/blog/_posts/work/2014-06-30-Streaming-Analytics.md

 structures.
 CyToolz accelerates those workflows through Cython.
 This approach is both low-tech and supports uncomfortably big data through streaming.

-At the same time, Toolz is a general purpose functional standard library, not a library dedicated to data analysis.
+At the same time, Toolz is a general purpose functional standard library, and is not specifically dedicated to data analysis.
 While there are obvious benefits (streaming, composition, etc.) users interested in data analysis might be better served by using projects dedicated projects like Pandas or SQLAlchemy.

 This post is also part of the
 [`toolz` docs](http://toolz.readthedocs.org/en/latest/).